geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The data directory needs to be created before starting the catalogue.
 It must be readable and writable by the user starting the catalogue.
-If the data directory is an empty folder, the catalogue will initialized the directory default structure.
+If the data directory is an empty folder, the catalogue will initialize the directory default structure.
 The easiest way to create a
-new data directory is to copy one that comes with a standards installation.
+new data directory is to copy one that comes with a standard installation -
+you can find this in ``INSTALL_DIR/web/geonetwork/WEB-INF/data``.

 Setting the data directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data directory variable could be set using:
+The data directory variable can be set using:

  - Java environment variable
  - Servlet context parameter